-All imaging tests and procedures can be scheduled through Cass Regional's central scheduling department by calling 816.380.5888, ext.
+All imaging procedures can be scheduled through Cass Regional's Central Scheduling Department by calling 816.380.5888, ext.
 7880.

 Computed tomography (CT) uses x-rays to provide detailed pictures of structures inside the body.
 CT scans of the brain, soft tissue neck, sinus and facial bones, chest, pulmonary embolism, abdomen and pelvis, appendix, spine, upper and lower extremities, angiography, and CT-guided biopsy are available 24 hours a day, 7 days a week.